synology-community/terraform-provider-synology/docs/resources/virtualization_image.md

 page_title: "Synology Virtualization Image Resource - synology"
 subcategory: "Virtualization"
 description: |-
-  Virtualization --- A image on the Synology NAS Imagestation.
+  A image on the Synology NAS Imagestation.
 ---

-# Synology Virtualization Image (Resource)
+# Virtualization Image (Resource)

 A image on the Synology NAS Imagestation.